-DISCLAIMER: The information contained in this catalog is to be used as a guide to NHTI, Concord's Community College for the students, staff members, prospective students and other educational institutions.
+DISCLAIMER: The information contained in this catalog is to be used as a guide to NHTI-Concord's Community College for the students, staff members, prospective students and other educational institutions.
 All information including but not limited to: costs, rules, regulations, program requirements, course content and staff, is subject to change at any time.
 The college reserves the right to modify aspects of college operations as well as to change tuition and other charges without notice.

-Limitations: The information contained in this catalog is to be used as a guide to NHTI, Concord's Community College for its students, staff members, prospective students and other educational institutions.
-Information provided in the publication is reflective of that which is in effect at the time of preparation July 11, 2018.
+Limitations: The information contained in this catalog is to be used as a guide to NHTI-Concord's Community College for its students, staff members, prospective students and other educational institutions.
+Information provided in the publication is reflective of that which is in effect at the time of preparation July 19, 2019.
 Program information, program requirements as well as information on policies, courses and fees are subject to change without notice.
-An Addendum containing updated information not included in this publication is available at the Main Office of NHTI, Concord's Community College website.
-Information in this catalog should also be verified by a college Academic Advisor.
-NHTI, Concord's Community College reserves the right to cancel, postpone, or combine class sections, to limit registrations, as well as change instructors.
+An Addendum containing updated information not included in this publication is available at the Academic Affairs Office of NHTI-Concord's Community College.
+NHTI-Concord's Community College reserves the right to cancel, postpone, or combine class sections, to limit registrations, as well as change instructors.